How to add or control music to Fitbit Versa and Sense series plus older models

 Use Fitbit’s Music controls Music controls app on Fitbit

-Fitbit’s Music controls app allows you to control music (and other audio) that’s playing on your phone.
+Fitbit’s Music Controls app allows you to control music (and other audio) that’s playing on your phone.
 This feature allows you to play, pause, or skip tracks that play on your phone.
 You can also adjust the playback volume.

 You’ll find Music control on these Fitbits: Blaze, Ionic, Versa series through Versa 3, and the Sense.
 Unfortunately, the Music controls feature is not available on the Sense 2 or Versa 4.